OCA/contract/contract/README.rst

 To view discount field in contract line, you need to set *Discount on lines* in user access rights.

+Contracts can be viewed on the portal (list and detail) if the user logged into the portal is a follower of the contract.

 Usage
 =====